 - Coenzyme Q10

-The best is in serum form, the base make the serum penetrate better
+The best are in serum form; the base makes the serum penetrate better.

-as discussed earlier different types of free radicals are blocked by different types of antioxidants. so look for a broad spectrum antioxidant serum to squelch a variety of oxidative reactions.
+As discussed earlier, different types of free radicals are blocked by different types of antioxidants.
+Look for a broad-spectrum antioxidant serum to squelch a variety of oxidative reactions.

-Antioxidant ingredients should be protected so that they do not work before they are applied to the skin, those that aren’t will oxidise and turn brown.
+Antioxidant ingredients should be protected, so they do not work before they are applied to the skin – those that aren’t will oxidise and turn brown.

 Encapsulation methods such as liposomes protect antioxidant ingredients and will help with penetration